alan-turing-institute/Palaeoanalytics/README.md

 <img src="figures/drawing_style.png"/>

-If you want to help us optimise `PyLithics` for different drawing styles we welcome your [contributions](#contributing)!
+If you want to help us optimize `PyLithics` for different drawing styles we welcome your [contributions](#contributing)!

 # 👋 Contributing <a name="contributing"></a>

 We welcome contributions from anyone interested in the project.
 There are lots of ways to contribute, not just writing code.
 If you have ideas on how to extend/improve `PyLithics` do get in touch with members of the team via email.
 See our [Contributor Guidelines](CONTRIBUTING.md) to learn more about how you can contribute and how we work together as a community in GitHub.
 Because `PyLithics'` code changes frequently we test and deploy current builds and updates via [Travis CI](https://docs.travis-ci.com/user/for-beginners/).
-Every time a change in the `PyLitihcs` code is pushed to the Palaeoanalytics repository, the [`travis.yml`](.travis.yml) file, which contains essential information about the `PyLithics` programming environment and version, triggers these automated tests.
+Every time a change in the `PyLithics` code is pushed to the Palaeoanalytics repository, the [`travis.yml`](.travis.yml) file, which contains essential information about the `PyLithics` programming environment and version, triggers these automated tests.
 TravisCI will automatically create a virtual build of `PyLithics`, and run the software to ensure that integration of new code is stable and functioning.
 Upon completion of tests, TravisCI will generate a virtual build *pass* or *fail* report and notify `PyLithics` team members and contributing developers of any issues.
 Because the process is automated there is no need for contributors to open a TravisCI account.
 All contributions will have to successfully pass these automated tests to be merged into the `main` branch.

 # Development and testing of `PyLithics` <a name="testing"></a>

 `PyLithics` uses the [pytest](https://pypi.org/project/pytest/) library for automated functional testing of code development and integration.
 These [tests](tests) are easily run from the project directory using the command:

 `pytest -s `